ACS International Student Chapters

 - Choose a faculty member to serve as your advisor.
-Advisors must be an active member of the ACS.
+Advisors must be a premium member of the ACS.
 Learn more about the role of a faculty advisor on our resource page.

 - Compose a set of proposed bylaws to help manage your chapter.
-If you need help, download our recommended bylaws.
+Download our recommended bylaws to build off of.

 - Complete and submit the ACS Student Chapter Charter form by clicking the button below.

 Once your application is approved, ACS will grant your chapter a charter and a welcome packet will be e-mailed to your faculty advisor who will present the charter to your new ACS International Student Chapter!